 Arguably, Romero’s major contribution to horror was how he adapted the zombie narrative in Night of the Living Dead.
 First, Romero dropped the Voodoo origins established decades earlier.
 Interestingly, Romero never uses the word zombie in Living Dead.
 In contrast, Romero’s ‘ghouls’ are cannibals whose bite transforms others into the “living dead”.
 Random news broadcasts speculate that the ‘outbreak’ may be the result of radiation from a space probe returning from Venus.
 Yet Romero never offers any explicit explanation.

 In addition, Night of the Living Dead pushed the boundaries of onscreen violence and taboo subject matter.
-Other filmmakers were also experimenting in the 1960’s with subject matter and representations of violence.
-For instance, Hammer Films tested the public appetite for violence a decade earlier with full technicolor blood in Curse of Frankenstein and Horror of Dracula.
+A decade earlier, Hammer Films tested the public appetite for violence with full technicolor blood in Curse of Frankenstein and Horror of Dracula.
 At the same time, Alfred Hitchcock shocked audiences with the lurid sexual content and shocking murders in Psycho.
 Similarly, Herschell Gordon Lewis’ Blood Feast laid the foundations for the splatter films that circulated grindhouse cinemas in the 1970’s.
+By the late 1960s, the restrictive Hays Code had lost its grip.
+As such, timing uniquely placed Night of the Living Dead as a driving transgressive force for what could be shown on screen.

 After 50 years, Night of the Living Dead remains one of the best films in the genre.
 Romero’s legacy is reflected by the wave of zombie films, shows, and collectibles that have surfaced in the last decade.
 The film remains an essential watch for horror fans, having lost none of its ability to shock.
 Fortunately, the Criterion Collection release will give old fans and new fans alike the best viewing experience.